aseemj745/ecg-arrhythmia-detection-model-uno-q/README.md

   so the two rates never mix.
-- **The live sensor path works end-to-end; live-domain accuracy is a separate, unmeasured claim.** Running the app for real — App Lab's own Start button, both the BioAmp EXG Pill and MPU6050 physically wired — produces live beat classification and motion-gated episodes on the on-device dashboard itself, not just an offline replay.
+- **The live sensor path works end-to-end; live-domain accuracy is a separate, unmeasured claim.** Running the app for real — App Lab's own Live Sensor button, both the BioAmp EXG Pill and MPU6050 physically wired — produces live beat classification and motion-gated episodes on the on-device dashboard itself, not just an offline replay.
 What this does **not** mean: there is no ground-truth-labelled live capture to score